awsdocs/amazon-dynamodb-developer-guide/doc_source/access-control-overview.md

 ## Understanding Resource Ownership<a name="access-control-resource-ownership"></a>

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.
-Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.
+Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the AWS account root user, an IAM user, or an IAM role\) that authenticates the resource creation request\.
 The following examples illustrate how this works:
-+ If you use the root account credentials of your AWS account to create a table, your AWS account is the owner of the resource \(in DynamoDB, the resource is a table\)\.
++ If you use your AWS account root user credentials to create a table, your AWS account is the owner of the resource \(in DynamoDB, the resource is a table\)\.
 + If you create an IAM user in your AWS account and grant permissions to create a table to that user, the user can create a table\.
 However, your AWS account, to which the user belongs, owns the table resource\.
 + If you create an IAM role in your AWS account with permissions to create a table, anyone who can assume the role can create a table\.
 Your AWS account, to which the role belongs, owns the table resource\.